tmbuza/Resources/README.md

 ### Summary

 This is an **On-going Project** that creates R-codes for computing indexes from mathematical formulas.
 Most of the indexes are used for tracking improvement, empowerment or changes.
 Please expect frequent file updates.
-The table below shows some on-going related works:
+The table below shows some of the on-going related works:

 | URLs | Description | Status |
 |-------|--------------------| --------- |